Ca5parAD/Bittensor-Subnet-DCA/README.md

 ### Features
 - Checks wallet balances (free TAO, root stake, alpha stake) before staking
-- Validates subnet delegation and prompts user confirmation
+- Checks subnet delegation, confirms which delegator to use if multiple and prompts user confirmation
-- Supports unstaking from root if free TAO is insufficient to make stake
+- Supports unstaking from root if free TAO is insufficient to make stakes
 - Performs user-defined staking operations into specified subnets

 ## Prerequisites
 - Python 3.8+
 - Bittensor library
 - A configured Bittensor wallet with TAO

 ## Installation
 Clone the repo: